Graduate, Law, and Non-Traditional Student Housing

 On-Campus Housing for Graduate/Law and Non-Traditional Students

-Per the University Student Housing Policy: On-campus housing generally is not available for graduate or non-traditional students, but may be provided on a case-by-case basis upon request of the student and subject to the availability of suitable housing as determined by the University.
+Per the University Student Housing Policy: On-campus housing generally is not available for graduate, law, or non-traditional students, but may be provided on a case-by-case basis upon subject to the availability of suitable housing as determined by the University.
+Non-traditional student status is defined in the University's Student Housing Policy.
 The Office of Housing Services also offers guidance and support to graduate, law, and non-traditional students seeking off-campus residence.
 For more information please visit the Student Housing Policy on the University Policy webpage.

 On-Campus Housing Availability - Academic Year 2016-17

-For Academic Year 2014-2015 there is space availability in campus housing for graduate, law, and non-traditional students.
+For Academic Year 2016-17 there is limited space availability in campus housing for graduate, law, and non-traditional students.
+Interested students may apply beginning March 14, 2016, 12 p.m.
+EST. Assignments will be made in the order that applications are received based on space availibility.